What To Expect

 All customers are required to have a way to transport the llamas with a trailer, van, or stock racks.
 We currently have (1) 2-horse bumper pull trailer and (1) 5th wheel trailer for rent.
-Trailer rentals are $20/day.
-We can meet you in Cedar City, St. George, or Mesquite, Nevada, to drop off the llamas.
-Any other locations may require an extra fee for travel costs and time (contact us for pricing).
+Trailer rentals are $25/day.
+We can meet you within 50 miles of Mesquite, Nevada, to drop off the llamas.
+Any other locations will require an extra fee for travel costs and time (contact us for pricing).

 To learn the basics of saddling and loading up a pack llama, watch the video below.

 Don’t expect to rent just 1 llama.
 Llamas are very social animals and work much better together when they are in groups of at least 2 llamas.
 For that reason, we require a minimum of 2 llamas to be rented.